yaravind/learn-spark/stackoverflow-complete/docs/skew/DataSkews.md

 records of the same key should be co-located in the same partition)

 - too many `null` values in a key
+    - [Preprocess](#Data Preprocess) the null values with some random id's and handle them in the application
 - one key has very high cardinality.
 For e.g. one `product` is sold more than other products

 ## Solutions

-> Databricks has a skew hint out of the box that cab avoid custom salting.
+> Databricks has a **skew** hint out of the box that cab avoid custom salting.
 Look at
 > Reference section.

+1. Data Preprocess
+2. Salting (Full & Partial)
+2.

 ### Salting

+> For skewed data, shuffled data can be compressed heavily due to the repetitive nature of data.
+> Hence the overall disk IO/network transfer is also reduced.

 #### WithoutSalting